scanabc/open/README.md

   gave a simple message in his talk: if you haven't failed, you haven't tried hard enough.

-Later the day we gathered together with the HowNetWorks-crew to plan an awareness campaign about [URI:teller](https://uriteller.io).
+Later the day we gathered together with the HowNetWorks crew to plan an awareness campaign about [URI:teller](https://uriteller.io).

 ## 2016-10-04